 The day, including the general structure of the day

-If you plan to spend time in Brussels, which is always a viable option, we offer a list of reasonably-priced hotels in the area.
+If you plan to spend time in Brussels, which is always a viable option, we offer a list of reasonably-priced hotels in the area on this page.

-Please note that this page is updated regularly leading up to BELTA Day 2018!
+Please note that The Practical Information page is updated regularly leading up to BELTA Day 2018!
 Check back often.

 The registration fee for BELTA Day 2018 includes a year-long membership in BELTA.
 Here are the fees for attending BELTA Day.